It's Easter, Charlie Brown

 Pigpen is right.

 Let's all get going.
-Marcie, let's pass out this stuff; you take some
+Marcie, let's pass out this stuff; you take some of these eggs.

 Marcie: